-Deadline for Dean's Letter request is in October 1.
-Requests submitted later may delay your Dean's Letters being released on November 1.
+Deadline for MSPE (Dean's Letter) request is October 1.
+Requests submitted later may delay your MSPE (Dean's Letter) being released on October 1.

 Transcripts will be obtained by Student Affairs staff for submission via ERAS.

-September: Schedule interviews.
-What month is best will depend on the specialty in which you interview, but usually December and/or January are best.
+September/October: Schedule interviews.
+What month is best will depend on the specialty in which you interview, but usually October/November/December are best.
 You should be sure to schedule free time for some time between late October thru mid-January for the interviewing process.
-Do not expect the clinical services to allow you several days during a rotation to interview, especially when you are on a one month elective, although some electives will allow a few days for interviewing.
+Do not expect the clinical services to allow you days during a rotation to interview, especially when you are on a one month elective.
 Plan ahead and see Laura Zeiger in Student Affairs if you need to rearrange your schedule to allow for interview time in the fall.

 Late October-Mid January: See Interviews

-November 1 Uniform release date for all Dean's Letters of Recommendation.
+October 1 Uniform release date for all MSPEs (Dean's Letters of Recommendation).

 January: All applications and interviews should now be completed although some may continue into early February.
 Follow-up/thank you letters should be sent to those programs to which you are interested.
 The National Resident Matching Program Supplemental Directory of hospitals and programs participating the Matching program arrive in the Dean's Office.
 This directory contains the program code numbers for all residency positions and valuable information concerning the matching process.
 Rank Order lists will be inputted be entered via the NRMP website.
 Rank Order Lists are in mid-February.